codyde/sentry-build-laravel/README.md

 ## About the Workshop

-Sentry Build is a hands-on workshop that teaches developers how to integrate Sentry into Next.js applications.
+Sentry Build is a hands-on workshop that teaches developers how to integrate Sentry into **Laravel and React** applications using a sample project called "Unborked".
 The workshop covers:

-- Getting started with a Next.js project
+- Getting started with the Unborked Laravel/React project
-- Installing and configuring Sentry
+- Installing and configuring Sentry for Laravel
-- Using Session Replay to understand user interactions
+- Debugging performance issues using Sentry Tracing and the Laravel Framework View
-- Monitoring application performance with custom traces
+- Identifying and fixing application errors
-- Leveraging AI-powered features to automatically fix bugs
+- Understanding core Sentry features like Error Monitoring, Performance Monitoring, and Replays in the context of a full-stack application.

 ## Workshop Content

-The workshop is divided into five main sections:
+The workshop content, driven by the documentation site, covers modules like:

 1.  **Code Breaks...
-So What Now** - Introduction and project setup
+So What Now** - Introduction to the "Unborked" application.
-2. **Install Sentry!** - Installation and initial configuration
+2.  **Install Sentry!** - Installation and initial Sentry configuration for Laravel.
-3. **Replaying the Problem** - Session Replay functionality
+3.  **Why...so...slow?!** - Using Sentry Tracing to debug backend performance issues.
-4. **Tracing Performance** - Performance monitoring and custom spans
+4.  **A store that can't checkout** - Investigating and fixing frontend/backend errors affecting functionality.
-5. **AI Autofix Robots Arrive** - AI-powered error fixing capabilities
+5.  **Error undefined; but maybe not anymore?** - Further debugging techniques with Sentry.

 ## Running the Documentation Locally